ARC - Arctic Centre for Sustainable Energy

-UiT The Arctic University of Norway is in 2017 establishing the Arctic Centre for Sustainable Energy (ARC).
+UiT The Arctic University of Norway established in 2017 the Arctic Centre for Sustainable Energy (ARC).
 This is an interdisciplinary centre focusing on Arctic challenges and conditions within renewable energy and greenhouse gas management.
-The centre will combine expertise in physics, humanities, chemistry, social sciences, applied mathematics, marine biology, computer science, and electrical engineering.
-The initiative will permeate the university in its entirety and will strengthen existing research activities at UiT within the scope of the centre.
+The centre will combine expertise in mathematics, humanities, informatics, natural and social sciences.

 The centre’s main objectives are:

 - interdisciplinary R&D excellence within renewable energy and CO2 management in order to create sustainable societies in the Arctic